FlowFuse/website/src/handbook/development/releases/planning.md

 #### Defining a Story

-The best "Stories" are those that follow the following structure:
+The best "Stories" are those that follow this structure:

 > As a _[type of user]_, I want to _[do something]_, so that they can _[achieve some goal]_.